 The first step to improving Arbtech’s website was to carry out some detailed research.
 I had to learn about this industry myself and I had to find out what users thought when they visited the website.
 Where they struggling to understand the services?
 Was there a barrier stopping them from obtaining a quote?
 Was the website easy to use on the devices they were using?
 There was a lot to learn before I started designing anything.

-I looked through Google Analytics in detail to see how the website was performing and users were flowing through the website.
-This research gave me some ideas about improvements that could be made.
-After getting some ideas together, I wanted to find out more from real users.
+I looked through Google Analytics in detail to see how the website was performing and how users were flowing through the website.
+This research gave me some initial ideas about improvements that could be made, but I wanted to find out more from the website visitors.
 I set up some surveys and contacted clients to ask them questions about the website.
 I also went through existing website feedback and set up a widget on the website to collect feedback from users.

 I now had plenty of useful information but still wanted to see how users were actually using the website for myself.
-Whilst feedback from surveys is great, it can also be misleading.
-I created some user tests with actual users in the target demographic of Arbtech clients and I set up a tool called Hotjar that allowed me to view visitor activity in real time, as well as look at heat maps and other useful tools.
+Whilst feedback from surveys is great, it can also be misleading so I created some user tests with people in the target demographic of Arbtech clients.
+I set up a tool called Hotjar to do this.
+Hotjar allowed me to view recordings of people using the website and also provided heat maps, form analysis and other useful tools.